 - Better knowledge of your customer

 You also need to know what profitable engagement looks like in your specific business, taking into account the amount of variation that’s possible and the benefits you could achieve.
 For example, does social media sharing go hand in hand with increased loyalty?
-Do customers who contact you with an issue end up more likely to repurchase after your resolution, or less?
+Do customers who contact you with an issue end up more likely to repurchase after your resolution or less?

 “Data is the fuel of customer engagement,” according to SAP’s Volker Hildebrand.
 Engagement, unlike traditional CRM, is something that happens in the moment, much like a person-to-person conversation.
 For this to happen, the relevant data must be instantly accessible at the moment of connection, giving the customer an effortless experience.

-Three steps to smarter customer engagement
+Three steps to smarter customer engagement and increasing customer retention

 Step 1.
 Research

 Collect that data.
 Know what engagement looks like in your unique business.
 As well as collecting operational data like loyalty program numbers, social shares, likes and comments, and support cases, find out about the context of engagement from your customer’s perspective.
-Explore what motivates customers to engage with you by collecting experience data from them via surveys, intercepts and other feedback channels.
+Explore what motivates customers to engage with you by collecting experience data from them via surveys, intercepts, and other feedback channels.